 The experienced Veterans law attorneys at Berry Law can assist you with your appeal if your veterans disability claim gets denied or rated poorly.
 If you believe that you deserve a higher rating or that the disability benefits you are receiving does not match your situation, our lawyers are here to help.

-Berry Law Firm fights for the rights of Veterans like you.
+Berry Law fights for the rights of Veterans like you.
 We take on the most complex cases, and use our experience in Veterans law to help Veterans get the disability compensation they deserve.

 The VA has multiple disability compensation programs.
 Three of the most common types include: